 |Hispanic or Latino||8|

-Americans aren’t the only ones with an interest in Other Physical Science.
+Students from other countries are interested in Other Physical Science, too.
 About 10.1% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia

 How Much Do Other Physical Science Majors Make?